wp-plugins/terms-of-use-2/readme.txt

 == Changelog ==
 = 1.7 =
 *Fixed bug that overwrote custom options on plugin update.
+*Added shortcode for use of terms in pages or posts.
+*Fixed bug that showed Privacy Policy and Terms boxes when empty.
+*Added option to allow users to accept terms during signup.

 = 1.6 =
 *Added 'Settings' link on the plugins page